Cosmic Queries– Multiverse Madness with Max Tegmark

 And today's topic is going to be the multiverse.

-You know, you're getting such a schooling here with all this cosmic knowledge.
+You know, you get in such a schooling here with all this cosmic knowledge.
+And

 No, no, no, because then that, you know, normally once you get the degree, that means that your time at the institution is over unless you start paying more money.

-So they kick you out the front door.
+Okay, so they kick you out the front door.
+Right.

-So I'm just going to continue to, I'm just staying in school forever.
+So, so I'm just going to continue to, i'm just staying at school forever that's lifelong learner all right that's it just stay in school

 Cosmic Query is inspired by this very format.